di-marko/27-word-counter-in-book/README.md

-# Book Word Analyzer
+# Word Counter in Books

-This project I initiated out of personal interest.
+I created this project to fulfill my own need to create word lists based on books I read in a foreign language.

 While reading a book in a foreign language, and grappling with its meaning, I was struck by an idea.
 Why not extract all the words and create a frequency list, along with a space for translations?